mjorgens/pudro.com/process.md

 ### Content Optimization

 I prefer you to provide the content of the site.
 If there is anything that needs to be edited, I can edit it and make suggestions on how to optimize the content.
-On the Web - less is more, fresh is better, and be interesting.
+On the web - less is more, fresh is better, and be interesting.
 If you need help writing content I can offer some assistance.

 ### Test, Test, Retest